Affordable Housing

 A graduate of Baylor University’s Hankamer School of Business with a bachelor’s degree in finance, J.A. has been recognized with honors including the Dallas Business Journal’s 40 Under 40, and the Texas 100 as one of the Top 25 Business Leaders in North Texas.
 His work is grounded in service through his role as Lead Pastor of The Community Fellowship Church in West Dallas, where community trust and lived experience continue to inform his vision for inclusive change.

-Max Jawler
+Max Jawer

 Managing Director of Acquisitions | Jonathan Rose Companies